Chambers of Dunleading

 The Chambers are built in tunnels and rooms dug within the Dun, the largest hillock in the town of Dunleading.
 Atop the Dun is the Great Tree, surrounded by the Thorny Brake.
 The roots of this tree are seen within the rooms and hallways amongst the Dun, being an intricate component of its architecture and decoration.

-The Great Tree grows above the Dun, its branches and leaves shadowing the top but never growing above its sides.
+The Great Tree grows above the Dun, its branches and leaves shadowing the top but never growing beyond its sides.
 None are allowed to climb the tree but many a cheeky youth has tried, normally injuring themselves in the process.

 The main entrance to the Chambers consists of two large wooden doors, but there are plenty of other doors in.
 Windows can be seen at three levels as well as steps down to basement levels below the normal ground level.